 516 ARTS presented a solo show in the upstairs gallery by Karsten Creightney, an accomplished Albuquerque artist and UNM MFA alumnus.
-Paper Visions is the culmination of Creightney’s latest body of work that combines collage, photographs, printmaking and painting into dream-like tableaus that depict the intersection of urban and natural environments.
-By re-contextualizing scraps of found imagery though his multi media process, Creightney focuses on the experience of wonder and looks to create a space where new possibility is created from the remnants of the past.
+Paper Visions was the culmination of Creightney’s latest body of work that combined collage, photographs, printmaking and painting into dream-like tableaus that depicted the intersection of urban and natural environments.
+By re-contextualizing scraps of found imagery though his multi media process, Creightney focused on the experience of wonder and looks to create a space where new possibility is created from the remnants of the past.

 Karsten Creightney, born, raised and currently residing in Albuquerque, received his BA from Antioch College in Yellow Springs, Ohio.
 He completed the Professional Printer Training Program at the Tamarind Institute and received an MFA in painting from the University of New Mexico.
 His work is in the collection of the Arkansas Arts Center, Cleveland Museum of Art, Detroit Institute of Arts, Flint Institute of Arts, Fort Wayne Museum of Art, Kalamazoo Institute of Arts, Minneapolis Institute of Arts, Nelson-Atkins Museum of Art, Springfield (MO) Art Museum and numerous other institutions.